jacko0/Eric-Jacksons/README.md

 ![Jacksons Logo2](EricJacksons-logo-transparent.png)

+To move with the times, Eric Jacksons Ltd will be focusing on electrical contracting and the shop is now our office.

+Same local family, same quality business, trusted since 1928.

+Eric Jacksons Ltd have been trading in Waterlooville since 1928.
+We are the oldest established business in the area.

+Telephone: 023 92 262020
 email <sales@ericjacksons.co.uk>

-Due to the Corona Virus the shop is closed until further notice.

-We are operating an emergency callout service.
-Please contact us for more information.

-Telephone: 023 92 262020

 More information, reviews and live chat, find us on [Facebook](https://www.facebook.com/ericjacksons/) or see us on [Yellow Pages](https://www.yell.com/biz/eric-jackson-s-ltd-waterlooville-2660719/)